 Step 4: Manufacturing A Clothing Line and The Cost To Do It

 Next decide how you want to get your clothing made.
-Do you want to mass produce or just produce a a small production run to see how things go.
+Do you want to mass produce or just produce a small production run to see how things go.
 Find manufacturers on our Ultimate Fashion Contact List of over 400 Manufacturing Contacts or look for local contractors like screen-printers to print your T-shirts.

 How much money does it cost to start a clothing line?
 The answer to this question is different for everyone.
 First you should make your business plan and determine how much money you need to get your line off the ground.
 To do this, you should find out how much a production run will cost, advertising etc. Coming up with the capital to launch your clothing line can be tricky because a clothing line is considered an intangible business by banks.
 Banks will only loan you money if you have collateral such as a house to put up.
 The Official Step by Step Guide To Starting A Clothing Line Book offers creative ways to finance your clothing line plus a better understanding of exactly what it will cost you to get started.
 It is the number one book in the world to related to the real facts of the reality of starting your own clothing line with truly detailed steps and information.
 Also check out The Secret to Raising Money to Start a Clothing Line.

 Another Great Tool for finding out how much it will cost you to start your line is The Fashion Business Center CD.
+Also this tool will help you figure out how many pieces to include in your clothing collection based on budgeting.
 Now whether you buy the items we recommend here or other items this is what you should remember.
 If you can’t afford something - you should figure your how you can afford it.
 Web articles are great but they will only take you so far.
 Investing in proven things that have worked for others will take you a long way.
-Also this tool helps you figure out how many pieces to include in your collection based on budgeting.

 Believe in yourself and your vision and others will help you if you ask.
 The biggest myth about starting a line is thinking someone or some company is going to take all the risk of getting your clothing made while you bring nothing to the table but an idea and then they are to get paid once you sell something.
 In this day and age that is pretty much a pipe dream.
-There are always a couple exceptions to the rule but are few and far between.
+There are always a couple exceptions to the rule but they are few and far between.
 Think about it, if you aren’t willing to invest in yourself, why should anyone else?
-This is why the Official Step by Step Guide to Starting a Clothing Line Book is so important because it shows you how to get your line started even on a small budget.
+This is why the Official Step by Step Guide to Starting a Clothing Line Book is so important because it shows you how to get your clothing line started even on a small budget.
 If you are starting a clothing line and need investors - the very least you can do is know exactly how the fashion business works and how to be able to show prospective investors your professional fashion sketches and designs.

 Step 5: Marketing & Advertising + How To Sell Your Clothing Line To Retailers and Directly To End-Customers